XR2Learn/Enabler-6-Personalisation-Tool/README.md

-# XR2Learn Enabler 6
+# XR2Learn Enabler 6: Personalisation Tool
-This repository implements Enabler 6 for the XR2Learn project.
+This repository implements Enabler 6 for the XR2Learn project, the personalisation tool.
+The personalisation tool automatically provides suggestions for the adjustment of an activity level based on emotions classified by the other Enablers components.

 # Install
 1. Clone the repository